-By Max Morris.
-Last Updated 30th May 2022.
+By Megan Webster.
+Last Updated 13th December 2022.
 If you suffered whiplash following a rear-end collision, you might be wondering how to prove your injury was a result of the car accident.
 You may also be asking how much your potential personal injury claim could be worth.

 Whiplash is a common injury which can be debilitating and leaves you unable to